 On-demand treatments for HAE can help decrease the severity of an attack as it is occurring, and preventative treatments, taken chronically, can reduce the chance that an attack with occur.
 However, substantial need remains for effective treatment options with less treatment burden

-With STAR-0215, our goal is to provide an effective, long-acting preventative treatment for HAE, dosed once every 3 months or less frequently, to normalize the lives of people living with HAE by reducing their disease and treatment burden.
+With STAR-0215, our goal is to provide an effective, long-acting preventative treatment for HAE, dosed once every 3 or 6 months, to normalize the lives of people living with HAE by reducing their disease and treatment burden.